HalahRaadSalih/HA_interviewPrep_tutoring/whiteBoarding/examples/example_03.md

 	return false;
 }

+console.time('isPerfectSquare');
+isPerfectSquare(903868283728628525);
+console.timeEnd('isPerfectSquare');
 ```
 - Sounds legit, it works .. now try a big number?
-It is still slow .. we need to
+It is still slow , replit crashes when we try this number.. we need to

 - when sqaured number is larger than our number, then the num is not perfect sqaure and we should stop our loop.

 	```
+	var isPerfectSquare = function(num){
 	// if number is one or 0
 	if(num <=1){
 		return true